 Life insurance is a bit of a misnomer, as this kind of insurance pays out upon the death of the covered individual.
 Purchasing a life insurance policy is one strategy you can use to protect people who depend on you financially, in case you die unexpectedly.
 In exchange for monthly or annual premiums, your family will receive a death benefit that is generally greater than the sum of the premiums (if you die with an active policy).

-Some term policies have a conversion feature which lets you convert the policy into universal or whole life insurance, which doesn't have an expiration date.
+Some term policies have a conversion feature that lets you convert the policy into universal or whole life insurance, which doesn't have an expiration date.

 How Does Term Life Insurance Work?